f1ac0/STM32F103_3xUSBCDC2UART/README.md

 It supports port configuration change, at least 8n1 at different bitrates, but support for parity and 9 bits data must be broken.

 It was tested with TinyUSB from git at the time of this commit and an STM32F103C8T6, with up to 115200 bitrate.

-Actually the first two interfaces seem to be working but the 3rd one doesnt and I still do not know why (the UART are working and since it does the same on both linux and window$ then this must be a problem on this project, the stm32 USB or tinyUSB side).
-If you find a clue, please share it.
+This was a fun project to learn about tinyUSB !
+Big thank you to hathach.